cardmaking website

 • Store your not so juicy inkpads upside down to let the ink sink to the top of the pads.

-Card Making Tips - Part II
+More Card Making Tips

 • Use the back of the mousepad to stamp, emboss foil or to shape your paper or punchies.